Josh Reid: Ross County

-Reid began his career at Ross County joining the Academy in 2010 playing at various youth levels before being called up to the first team in the summer of 2020 following regular left back Sean Kelly's departure from the club.
+Reid began his career at Ross County joining the academy in 2010 playing at various youth levels before being called up to the first team in the summer of 2020 following regular left back Sean Kelly's departure from the club.
 He made his debut for Ross County against Motherwell in the opening day of the Scottish Premiership season, starting the game in left-back.
-Five days later he started in County's 1-0 Win away to Hamilton Academical establishing himself as the clubs regular left back.
+Five days later he started in County's 1–0 win away to Hamilton Academical establishing himself as the clubs regular left back.

 Coventry City

-On 28 January 2021, Reid joined English side Coventry City for an undisclosed fee, on a three and a half year deal.
+On 28 January 2021, Reid joined English side Coventry City for an undisclosed fee, on a three-and-a-half-year deal.

 Stevenage loan

-Reid joined EFL League Two club Stevenage on loan from Coventry City until the end of the 2022/23 season.
+Reid joined EFL League Two club Stevenage on loan from Coventry City until the end of the 2022–23 season.

+Return to Ross County

+On 26 June 2023, Reid returned to Ross County from Coventry City for an undisclosed fee, after signing a three-year deal with the club, and having failed to make any progress with the EFL Championship Club.

+Partick Thistle (loan)

+Reid joined Scottish Championship club Partick Thistle on loan until the end of the season in February 2025.